annavalentinakatharina/RAG-MAS-Blog-Chatbot/README.md

 - Python >=3.10 <=3.13
 - Pip and virtual environment support

-This project uses [UV](https://docs.astral.sh/uv/) for dependency management and package handling, but also offers a requirements.txt for .venv creation.
+This project uses [UV](https://docs.astral.sh/uv/) for dependency management and package handling, but also offers a requirements.txt for dependency installation.

 First, clone this git repository: